 Darkness would have us believe it’s engaged in an all-out war with the light.
 Is it true?
 Is there actually a war going on between darkness and light?
-Darkness (our own fear) would have us believe it will prevail, that it’s stronger then the light.
+Darkness (our own fear) would have us believe it will prevail, that it’s stronger than our light.
 It uses our love against us and others by shutting us down, enabling us to cause harm to and/or turn us away from the ones we love – divide and conquer is a common weapon.

 I believe in the premise: “As above, so below.”
-Our perceptions, what we believe to be the reality of the external world (macro/above) are all projected outward from our internal beliefs (micro).
-It follows then, if we are at war, or in opposition with ourselves and condemning others, then “Yes” there is a war going on between the light and the dark.
-If I’m not mistaken, for thousands of years, there has always been war on Earth.
+Our perceptions, what we believe to be the reality of the external world (macro/above) are all projected outward from our internal beliefs (micro/below).
+It follows then, if we’re at war, or in opposition with ourselves and condemning others, then Yes there’s a war going on between the light and the dark.
+If I’m not mistaken, for thousands of years, there’s always been war on Earth.

 What we perceive with our senses is filtered by our beliefs.
-Our beliefs control all of our reality, including, as an example, what we see with our eyes – making it impossible for us to see what is truly there.
-If I don’t believe it exists then it’s impossible for me to see it.
-Beliefs also play with our ears and memory: “You said you would take care of this!!!”
-“No I didn’t – YOU did!!”
-War is actually quite common in daily life.
+Our beliefs control our reality, including, as an example, what we see with our eyes – making it impossible for us to see what’s truly there.
+If I don’t believe it exists, then it’s impossible for me to see it.
+Beliefs also play with our ears and memory: “You said you would take care of this!”
+“No, I didn’t – YOU did!!”
+War is quite common in daily life.

 It’s all because our internal world is projected onto the external world – filtered by our beliefs.
 Every person’s experience is different.
 Oh yeah – but mine is right!
 En garde!

 Again: As above, so below.
 We must deal with our own internal war.
-It’s the only way to have peace on Earth.
-We must stop fighting with ourselves and each other, and end the war between the dark and the light within.
+It’s the only way to have peace.
+We must stop fighting with ourselves and each other and end the war between the dark and the light within.

-And . . .
 How do we do this?
-Face our fear, and accept both the light and the dark within us, equally without judgment, without opinion, without anything but pure witnessing, just like Jesus did.
+Face our fear and accept both the light and the dark within us, equally without judgment, without opinion, without anything but pure witnessing, as an example, just like Jesus did in the bible.

-Jesus healed by witnessing.
-He saw the truth: we are light and light exists within every human being – beggars, lepers, thieves, the pious, the poor, criminals, disciples – including Judas.
-He witnessed – without judgment, without believing people need to change or be different: “He should …” or “She shouldn’t …” He only saw the truth and the light within, and people were healed from this very powerful witnessing.
-Jesus was not afraid of the dark because he knew without a doubt he was light – even when faced with a horrible death.
+Jesus healed people by witnessing them.
+He saw the truth: we are light, and light exists within every human being – beggars, lepers, thieves, the pious, the poor, criminals, disciples – including Judas.
+He witnessed without judgment, without believing people need to change or be different: “He should …” or “She shouldn’t . . .”
+He only saw the truth and the light within, and people were healed from this very powerful witnessing.
+Jesus wasn’t afraid of the dark because he knew without a doubt, he was light.

 We can heal ourselves this way too.